 Dresses generally opened in the front, with pins or drawstrings as the closures, while the skirts of the dresses had side openings, if any at all.
 The desired effect was one of simplicity.
 White was the most popular color and any applied trimming was used sparingly.

-Fabrics were lightweight, with embroidery and details that did not interrupt the aesthetic flow.
+Fabrics were lightweight, soft drapery, with embroidery and details that did not interrupt the aesthetic flow.
 Outerwear consisted of Spencer jackets (waist-length jackets named after Lord Spencer), pelisses (a type of sleeved cloak) and the ubiquitous long shawl.

 Written by The Vintage Fashion Guild